 The warning on this recipe is that it has to sit in the pantry for at least two months.
 We tried a jar after a month and the vinegar was so overpowering it was pretty inedible.
 By the time the second month went by I opened a jar to use with dinner for a topping on our french bread.
 It was lightly buttered then toasted and my hubby and I took a small spoonful almost like a Bruschetta and the taste was amazing.
-The mushrooms had a great flavor.
 The tartness had dissipated and the combination with the acid made them really creamy tasting.
 I’m bummed that I didn’t make more but will get on that soon!
 Enjoy

 Mushroom and Lemon Tapenade